Group completions and the homotopical monadicity theorem: Introduction

-In \autoref{Beck}, we review the categorical Beck monadicity theorem for the sake of comparison and motivation, emphasizing the role of the specialization of $(\SI_{\bC},\OM_{\bC})$ to $(\SI_{\GA},\OM_{\GA})$.
-That perspective seems to be only implicit in the categorical literature about this 1960's result.
+In \autoref{CONTEXT1} we establish our categorical context, explaining a general adjunction $(\SI_{\bC},\OM_{\bC})$ that will have many specializations.
+While $\SI_{\bC}$ was defined in passing in previous papers, its centrality to our theory is a new perspective.

 In \autoref{CONTEXT2}, we explain our homotopical assumptions, giving remarks as we go about how they are verified in special cases.
 The most substantial is \autoref{ass5}, the approximation theorem, which requires an always present natural map of monads $\BC X\rtarr \GA X$ to give a group completion for all $X$.
-In \autoref{BARCON}, we explain how these assumptions fit together to prove various versions of Theorems \ref{recprin} and \ref{adjequiv}.